cucumber-rs/cucumber/book/src/Features.md

   Background:
     Given a hungry cat

-  Rule: hungry cat
+  Rule: Hungry cat becomes satiated

     Scenario: If we feed a hungry cat it will no longer be hungry When I feed the cat
       Then the cat is not hungry

-  Rule: satiated cat
+  Rule: Satiated cat remains the same

     Background:
       When I feed the cat